wohugb/gm/docs/GraphicsMagick/Manual/index.md

     By default, the Over composite operator is used.
 The following composite operators are available:

-        Over
+    * Over
-        In
+    * In
-        Out
+    * Out
-        Atop
+    * Atop
-        Xor
+    * Xor
-        Plus
+    * Plus
-        Minus
+    * Minus
-        Add
+    * Add
-        Subtract
+    * Subtract
-        Difference
+    * Difference
-        Divide
+    * Divide
-        Multiply
+    * Multiply
-        Bumpmap
+    * Bumpmap
-        Copy
+    * Copy
-        CopyRed
+    * CopyRed
-        CopyGreen
+    * CopyGreen
-        CopyBlue
+    * CopyBlue
-        CopyOpacity
+    * CopyOpacity
-        CopyCyan
+    * CopyCyan
-        CopyMagenta
+    * CopyMagenta
-        CopyYellow
+    * CopyYellow
-        CopyBlack
+    * CopyBlack

     The behavior of each operator is described below.

-    Over
+    ??? info "Over"
         The result will be the union of the two image shapes, with opaque areas of change-image obscuring base-image in the region of overlap.

-    In
+    ??? info "In"
         The result is simply change-image cut by the shape of base-image.
 None of the image data of base-image will be in the result.

-    Out
+    ??? info "Out"
         The resulting image is change-image with the shape of base-image cut out.

-    Atop
+    ??? info "Atop"
         The result is the same shape as base-image, with change-image obscuring base-image where the image shapes overlap.
 Note this differs from over because the portion of change-image outside base-image's shape does not appear in the result.

-    Xor
+    ??? info "Xor"
         The result is the image data from both change-image and base-image that is outside the overlap region.
 The overlap region will be blank.

-    Plus
+    ??? info "Plus"
         The result is just the sum of the image data.
 Output values are cropped to MaxRGB (no overflow).
 This operation is independent of the matte channels.

-    Minus
+    ??? info "Minus"
         The result of change-image - base-image, with underflow cropped to zero.
 The matte channel is ignored (set to opaque, full coverage).

-    Add
+    ??? info "Add"
         The result of change-image + base-image, with overflow wrapping around (mod MaxRGB+1).

-    Subtract
+    ??? info "Subtract"
         The result of change-image - base-image, with underflow wrapping around (mod MaxRGB+1).
 The add and subtract operators can be used to perform reversible transformations.

-    Difference
+    ??? info "Difference"
         The result of abs(change-image - base-image).
 This is useful for comparing two very similar images.

-    Divide
+    ??? info "Divide"
         The result of change-image / base-image.
 This is useful for improving the readability of text on unevenly illuminated photos (by using a gaussian blurred copy of change-image as base-image).

-    Multiply
+    ??? info "Multiply"
         The result of change-image * base-image.
 This is useful for the creation of drop-shadows.

-    Bumpmap
+    ??? info "Bumpmap"
         The result base-image shaded by change-image.

-    Copy
+    ??? info "Copy"
         The resulting image is base-image replaced with change-image.
 Here the matte information is ignored.

-    CopyRed
+    ??? info "CopyRed"
         The resulting image is the red channel in base-image replaced with the red channel in change-image.
 The other channels are copied untouched.

-    CopyGreen
+    ??? info "CopyGreen"
         The resulting image is the green channel in base-image replaced with the green channel in change-image.
 The other channels are copied untouched.

-    CopyBlue
+    ??? info "CopyBlue"
         The resulting image is the blue channel in base-image replaced with the blue channel in change-image.
 The other channels are copied untouched.

-    CopyOpacity
+    ??? info "CopyOpacity"
         The resulting image is the opacity channel in base-image replaced with the opacity channel in change-image.
 The other channels are copied untouched.

-    CopyCyan
+    ??? info "CopyCyan"
         The resulting image is the cyan channel in base-image replaced with the cyan channel in change-image.
 The other channels are copied untouched.
 Use of this operator requires that base-image be in CMYK(A) colorspace.

-    CopyMagenta
+    ??? info "CopyMagenta"
         The resulting image is the magenta channel in base-image replaced with the magenta channel in change-image.
 The other channels are copied untouched.
 Use of this operator requires that base-image be in CMYK(A) colorspace.

-    CopyYellow
+    ??? info "CopyYellow"
         The resulting image is the yellow channel in base-image replaced with the yellow channel in change-image.
 The other channels are copied untouched.
 Use of this operator requires that base-image be in CMYK(A) colorspace.

-    CopyBlack
+    ??? info "CopyBlack"
         The resulting image is the black channel in base-image replaced with the black channel in change-image.
 The other channels are copied untouched.
 Use of this operator requires that base-image be in CMYK(A) colorspace.
 If change-image is not in CMYK space, then the change-image pixel intensities are used.

 ??? info "-compress `<type>`"